BarCoderz/scannerApp/README.md

 # scannerApp

-**GradeA** is a barcode scanning application that displays product reviews and purchase options using a product code.
+**UVegan?** is a barcode scanning application that displays product reviews and purchase options using a product code.

 Time spent: **X** hours spent in total